Tresford Himanansa II: XyPNET

 After completing college, Tresford founded an Information Technology Company and named it XyPNET.
-From his first contract he got 2,000 Kwacha, (approximately US $400), and put every coin back into the business.
+From his first contract he got 2,000 Kwacha, (approximately US$400), and put every coin back into the business.
 “I didn’t have capital but just an idea.
 From my first contract, I got K2,000 to put every little thing into the business”.

-Due to his good leadership qualities, the company has seen some exponential since inception and has triggered a chain of products and services beyond XyPNET’s core web designing and hosting.
-The company now offers online productivity software, Email Hosting (Customized Email Addresses), a School management System Called Bosku, Computer networking and a social networking site service (Amunzi).
-The company leads the local social networking service with its social network Amunzi which had over 450,000 users as of December, 2013.
+Due to his leadership ability, the company has seen growth since its inception and has triggered a chain of products and services beyond XyPNET's core web designing and hosting.
+The company now offers an online productivity software, email hosting, a school management system, computer networking, and a social networking site service (Amunzi).
+The company's social networking service Amunzi had over 450,000 users as of December, 2013.

 Amunzi

 Tresford founded Amunzi in June 2011 in his bedroom at his parents’ home in Ndola, Zambia.
 Tresford is responsible for all operations of the social network and setting the overall direction, product strategy and goals for the social network.
 He is the main man and leads almost the entire design of Amunzi's service and development of its core features, technology as well as infrastructure.

 In 2012, Tresford observed the rise in the number of Features being suggested by the users everyday and after taking some general routines from the structure of the site, he started coding the new Version which he called “Amunzi Reloaded”.
 On October 24, 2012, he and his team launched Amunzi-reloaded which came with a Package of better and improved new features.

 In 2013, Tresford again decided to improve the site and redesigned the social network, this time he called it Amunzi-Amplified.